 Reduce the chaos (and turn down the volume) at your next pack meeting with these crowd-control tips.

-Last September, the Kansas City Chiefs set a record for having the loudest crowd roar in professional sports, hitting an earsplitting 142.2 decibels.
+The Kansas City Chiefs once set a record for having the loudest crowd roar in professional sports, hitting an earsplitting 142.2 decibels.
 If you’re afraid your next pack meeting might break that record, Bobby Lester and Hilary Thornton are here to help.
 Lester, Cubmaster of Pack 931 in Justin, Texas, and Thornton, Cubmaster of Pack 744 in Marietta, Ga., know the secrets to pack-meeting crowd control.

 Acing the Agenda